-Real Dads Read campaign: Children’s Literacy in Community Barber Shops and Hair Salons.
+Real Dads Read campaign: Children’s Libraries in Community Barber Shops and Hair Salons.

 Real Dads Read (RDR) is aimed at elementary and middle school aged children (K-8) and their fathers/male caregivers with the goals: